What are block parties?

 - The City reserves the right to approve which street may be closed and the placement of barricades, tables, and other items in the street.

-- Allow a minimum of one week to process a block party street closure form and get approval.
+Allow a minimum of two weeks to process a block party street closure application and get approval.
 You will receive confirmation of your approval by email.